 - 4.3 The Section 151 Officer manages the preparation of a capital programme on an annual basis which is presented to Full Council for approval as part of the Medium-Term Financial Strategy report. - 4.4 Schemes will usually only be added to, or removed from, the capital programme as part of the annual budget setting process.
-Any request outside of this process to change the capital programme by adding or removing schemes, or by allocating additional scheme and payment approvals to an approved scheme, must be approved by Full Council in line with the Council's financial regulations. - 4.5 Any project that is added to the Capital Programme will be for the purposes of delivering public services (including housing, regeneration and local infrastructure) or in support of joint working with others to deliver such services.
-No schemes will be added to the Capital Programme if their only purpose is to achieve a financial return. - 4.6 The Section 151 Officer will also monitor performance against the Council's approved capital programme on an on-going basis, as part of the quarterly financial reports, which are presented to Executive by the Portfolio Holder for Finance.
+Any request outside of this process to change the capital programme by adding or removing schemes, or by allocating additional scheme and payment approvals to an approved scheme, must be approved by Full Council in line with the Council's financial regulations.

+- 4.5 Any project that is added to the Capital Programme will be for the purposes of delivering public services (including housing, regeneration and local infrastructure) or in support of joint working with others to deliver such services. - 4.6 The Section 151 Officer will also monitor performance against the Council's approved capital programme on an on-going basis, as part of the quarterly financial reports, which are presented to Executive by the Portfolio Holder for Finance.
 These financial overview reports will provide a comparison of the Council's projected expenditure with the latest approved capital programme.